 What is the nature of this next big thing?
 What kind of vocabulary do we need to describe it?
 Who is driving it?
 Who can render it visible for us?
 How does it change our culture, and ourselves?
 These are some of the questions that this book explores through my encounters with the members of the "cyber elite" I present in this book.

-The "digerati" in this book are cyber elite, and it is not my intention to define the group as the cyber elite.
+The "digerati" in this book are a cyber elite, and it is not my intention to define the group as the cyber elite.
 They are, I believe, representative of a much larger group of the cyber elite, and as a group they constitute a critical mass of the doers, thinkers, and writers, connected in ways they may not even appreciate, who have tremendous influence on the emerging communication revolution surrounding the growth of the Internet and the World Wide Web.
 Although they all happen to be Americans, their activities have a worldwide impact.

 Stewart Brand points out that "elites are idea and execution factories.
 Elites make things happen; they drive culture, civilization.
 They are usually a group of people who are good at what they do, have gotten into a meritocracy with others like themselves and force each other to get better.
 They want status, but it's not status necessarily in the commonly agreed domain; it's status within the game that they are playing.
 They are open to new members, provided entrance is based on merit.
 They may not be the elite in five years."